From One-to-One to Many-to-Many: Dynamic Cross-Layer Injection for Deep Vision-Language Fusion: Experiments

 \subsection{Main Results}

-We evaluate our CLI by incorporating them into LLaVA-OneVision and LLaVA-1.5 architectures.
+We evaluate our CLI by incorporating it into LLaVA-OneVision and LLaVA-1.5 architectures.
 Quantitative results compared with SOTA methods and other fusion works are shown in Tabs.~\ref{Main_result_1} and~\ref{Main_result_2}.
 Overall, these results show that our CLI framework significantly outperforms the Baseline Projector (labeled LLaVA-OV-0.5B and -7B) across both model scales.
 This validates our central hypothesis: empowering an LLM with dynamic, on-demand access to the full visual hierarchy unlocks a deeper level of multimodal understanding.
 Furthermore, the performance lift from CLI is substantially larger than that of other deep fusion strategies, and it is the only method to deliver robust gains over the baseline.
-DeepStack, with its context-blind addition, often degrades performance, falling well below the baseline and demonstrating that unfiltered feature injection is disruptive.
+DeepStack, with its context-blind addition of high-resolution patch tokens, often degrades performance, falling well below the baseline and demonstrating that unfiltered feature injection is disruptive.
+Its strategy of partitioning visual tokens and injecting them into fixed layers via simple addition is non-selective; the LLM is forced to process pre-determined visual information regardless of its contextual relevance, which often disrupts its internal representations.
 Shallow-Layer Injection delivers only marginal or inconsistent gains, failing to significantly improve upon the baseline because it confines multi-level visual data to the LLM's shallowest layers, leaving the deeper, reasoning-intensive layers perceptually impoverished.
 In stark contrast, CLI’s dynamic many-to-many architecture, governed by AGF, allows every designated LLM layer to query the entire visual hierarchy.
 This context-aware fusion enables a more sophisticated integration of visual evidence, leading to demonstrably superior performance.

 Specifically, the benefits of CLI's architecture are evident across diverse task categories.
 For \textbf{fine-grained document understanding} on benchmarks like AI2D, ChartQA, DocVQA, and InfoVQA, CLI delivers cumulative gains of +1.1\% and +1.9\% over the Baseline Projector for the 0.5B and 7B models, respectively, by granting access to early-layer ViT features rich in essential textural and structural details.
 This strength extends to \textbf{complex multimodal reasoning}, where the impressive +6.5\% gain on LLaVA-in-the-Wild with open-ended questions for the 7B model showcases how the AGF mechanism allows the LLM to dynamically synthesize information from the entire visual hierarchy—a capability static methods lack.
 Consistent gains on other reasoning-heavy benchmarks like MME (+3.3\% on 7B) and SEED-Bench (+1.1\% on 0.5B) further confirm that rich, multi-level visual input is a critical component for high-level cognitive tasks.
 This enhancement further allows our CLI-enhanced models to compete with much larger systems.
 Notably, our LLaVA-OV-7B with CLI achieves a total score of 660.6, closing the performance gap to reach near-parity with the larger InternVL-2-8B model (660.9).